imranalmunyeem/Selenium_4-Framework_Design-Java-com.nopcommerce.demo-/README.md

 ###  ⚫ Step 14: Data Driven Testing with Excel file
                       --- Make XLSX data file and store it under "testdata"
                       --- Create a main class named "ReadXLSdata" under untilities to read the testdata from excel file.

+###  Main differences between Selenium 4 and its previous versions!
+     New features added in Selenium 4:
+      1)In Selenium 4, no opera and no phantom JS support anymore.
+Instead, user use chrome and Firefox.
+      2)With Selenium 4 we can take the screen shot of a specific element on the web page.
+      3)In Selenium 4 we can open new two tabs with two different url concurrently.
+      4)In Selenium 4, we can open two applications in one browser 5)In Selenium 4, we can get the dimension, height, width, etc as the location of the object on the web application.
+      6)In Selenium 4, new locators are added.
+New locators help find the element present nearby to other we element.

 ## Possible errors handling in Eclipse